-The Complaint in Spetner v.
+The Amended Complaint in Spetner v.
 Palestine Investment Bank alleges that Palestine Investment Bank (“PIB”), a Palestinian bank headquartered in Ramallah, knowingly aided and abetted the Government of Iraq from 2001 through 2003 (led at the time by Saddam Hussein) in providing reward payments to the families of Palestinian terrorists who died in the course of terrorist attacks that killed and injured hundreds of civilians, including American citizens.

 The payments, made by the Iraqi proxy group known as the Arab Liberation Front (“ALF”), began at the substantial sum of $10,000 per suicide attack, but soon increased to $15,000 and eventually $25,000 per suicide attack.
 These large payments—which were particularly substantial considering the per capital income of families living in the Palestinian Territories—were meant to incentivize the most brutal terror attacks.
 As the White House noted at the time, “[t]he rules for rewarding suicide/homicide bombers are strict and insist that only someone who blows himself up with a belt of explosives gets the full payment.”